mapbox/quickLaunch/README.md

 #### Data

 There is sample geojson data provided in the `data` folder.
-Rapid Deploy supports KML, CSV, geoJSON, or Shapefiles via drag-and-drop.
+Quick Launch supports KML, CSV, geoJSON, or Shapefiles via drag-and-drop.

 If you wish to use Mapbox or Atlas hosted tilesets - either add them to a style and [update the chosen style](https://github.com/mapbox/operationsDashboardBlueprint/blob/master/template/template.js#L285) or add the tilesets to the map [programatically](https://docs.mapbox.com/mapbox-gl-js/example/vector-source/).